by Texas Homesteader ~

 It was easy, and it makes for a beautiful arrangement when I gather the wildflowers out of the pasture, add some pretty blooms from my yard and bring them inside.

+Using things left behind by the homesteaders that lived here oh so long ago makes me happy.
 I love that our lives are now integrated with those here before us.

 Love Our 1880’s Barn?
 See More!